wowvv0w/djmax-random-selector/README.md

 ### v0.2.1
 * Fixed 'voldenuit' to 'v o l d e n u i t' in AllTrackData.csv
 ### v0.2.0
-* Fixed a issue that was not selected correctly when an initial letter of music is the same as that of previously selected music
+* Fixed an issue that was not selected correctly when an initial letter of music is the same as that of previously selected music
 * Added 'Mode' filter
 * Added 'INPUT DELAY' function
 * Added function that display what music was selected
 * Fixed some UIs
 * Added Icon
 * Fixed from Console Based to Window Based
-### v0.1.0
+### v01
 * Released